tomstrident/Video-Style-Transfer/README.md

     path_flownet = '/home/tom/Downloads/flownet2-master/models/FlowNet2/'

 accordingly to your folder locations.
-Then you can start the main file
+Then you can start the main file in the first console

     python video_style_transfer_demo.py

-followed by the secondary file
+followed by the secondary file in the second console

     python flownet-vst.py